This map updates each week. Check the map credits for the last updated date.

 But there are a ton of precincts, and not every precinct has a chair.
 So both parties are always on the lookout for new precinct chairs.
 I built this map to give a real-time look at where there are precinct chair vacancies for the two major parties.

-If this is something you want to do, you can learn more about becoming a Republican or a Democrat precinct chair from the respective parties.
+If this is something you want to do, you can learn more about becoming a Republican or a Democratic precinct chair from the respective parties.
 Precinct chairs are required to register with the Texas Secretary of State, which is where I sourced this data.

 If you would like a political party precinct chair map for your Texas county, please let me know.